Associate in Applied Science in Technical Studies

 MAJOR COURSE REQUIREMENTS:

-** Note: Up to 15 Technical Studies course credits may be earned from college-level courses in science, technology, engineering, and mathematics designated by the following: CSC, CIS, MEC, MET, CET, ELC, ARC, ENR, MTH, and PHY.
+** Note: 13 additional credits taken at Essex County College.
+Technical credits may be earned from college-level courses in science, technology, engineering, and mathematics curricula having the following prefixes: CSC, CIS, MET, CET, ELC, ARC and ENR.

 ADDITIONAL COURSE REQUIREMENTS: